Lartwel/100-days-of-code/log.md

-# 100 Days Of Code - Log
+# 100 Days Of Code - Log - Round 1

+## The log of my #100DaysOfCode challenge.
+Started on [July 15, Saturday, 2018].

 ### Day 1: 15/07/2018